 - subdued in color.
 Opaque backgrounds or opaque lettering are not allowed to the extent they do not allow visual access to the interior of the building.
-No signage may be installed on any storefront window in the portion of the window between four to six feet above the sidewalk. - bc.
+No signage may be installed on any storefront window in the portion of the window between four to six feet above the sidewalk. - c.
 Blade Signs.
 Blade signs (double-faced projecting signs hanging perpendicular to the building), that are consistent in design with District goals are encouraged.
 Blade signs shall be installed in a manner that is in keeping with other approved blade signs in the District.
 They shall not hide, damage, or obscure the architectural elements of the building.
 Typically, blade signs are limited in size not to exceed eight square feet.
 Structural supports for hanging signs shall be of a dark or subdued color.
-Blade signs incorporating neon of any kind are not permitted. - ed.
+Blade signs incorporating neon of any kind are not permitted. - d.
 Symbolic Three-Dimensional Signs.
 Symbolic, three-dimensional signs, such as a shaving mug, barber pole, pawn shop symbol, or other symbols illustrating the product being sold on the premises, are acceptable provided they meet other sign guidelines.
-Signs shall reflect the character and use within. - de.
+Signs shall reflect the character and use within. - e.
 Off-Premise Signs.
-Off-premise signs are prohibited except where areas have been reserved for groups of signs or for signs that identify the District as a whole as approved by the Board. - ef.
+Off-premise signs are prohibited except where areas have been reserved for groups of signs or for signs that identify the District as a whole as approved by the Board. - f.
 Sign Lighting.
-Sign lighting shall be subdued and incandescent subdued in brightness and use either an incandescent source, or a source which that replicates the warmth and color quality of incandescent lighting.
+Sign lighting shall be subdued in brightness and use either an incandescent source, or a source that replicates the warmth and color quality of incandescent lighting.
+Internally illuminated cabinet signs and backlit awning signs are prohibited.
+A cabinet sign is a sign that contains all the text and symbols within or upon a case that encloses lighting.
+A backlit awning sign is a sign consisting of vinyl or painted letters on an awning, illuminated by a light inside the awning.
+Signs that flash, blink, vary in intensity, revolve, or are otherwise in motion or appear to be in motion are not permitted.